Build your application on the Rackspace cloud

 - Verify that your attached Cloud Block Storage volumes reconnect after reboot.

 Monitoring can alert you if your site becomes unresponsive.
 Customers with Rackspace Managed Operations service level can choose to automatically alert Rackspace Support when monitoring notices conditions that might be of concern.

 You might want to use the following monitoring resources:

 - URL Check: Add a Cloud Monitoring check for your site’s URL to ensure that your site is responding.

-- New Relic: Consider signing up for a free New Relic® account, and installing New Relic’s server and application monitoring agents on your cloud servers.
+- New Relic: Sign up for a free trial of a New Relic® account, and install New Relic’s server and application monitoring agents on your cloud servers.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License